hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

 ------
 1. If not already, please make sure to have the UNIX 'compress' tool installed on your linux system.
-The 'compress' tool is required by Hibari's installer.
+The 'compress' tool is required at build time and by Hibari's installer.

    NOTE: "yum install compress" will work on most RedHat, CentOS, and Fedora Linux systems.